 Nutrition in plantains

-According to my research, plantains are nutritionally beneficial, they have more than twenty times the amount of vitamin A, about three times the vitamin C, double the magnesium, and almost twice the potassium as a banana.
+According to our research, plantains are nutritionally beneficial, they have more than twenty times the amount of vitamin A, about three times the vitamin C, double the magnesium, and almost twice the potassium as a banana.
 Very low in fat and sodium, they are cholesterol-free and offer a good source of fiber.
 One-half cup of cooked slices contains about 89 calories.

 Mangú is traditionally topped with flavorful Dominican onions in vinegar and served with fried eggs, fried cheese (crispy, golden brown, fried queso de freir), and fried salami (Dominican sausage).
 The dish is then referred to as Mangú with Los Tres Golpes (the three strikes).